Skylab: Engineering mock-ups

-A full-size training mock-up once used for astronaut training is located at the Lyndon B. Johnson Space Center visitor's center in Houston, Texas.
-Another full-size training mock-up is at the U.S. Space & Rocket Center in Huntsville, Alabama.
+A full-size 1G training mock-up once used for astronaut training is located at the Lyndon B. Johnson Space Center visitor center in Houston, Texas.

+Another training mockup, originally used at the Neutral Buoyancy Simulator (NBS), is at the U.S. Space & Rocket Center in Huntsville, Alabama.
 Originally displayed indoors, it was subsequently stored outdoors for several years to make room for other exhibits.
 To mark the 40th anniversary of the Skylab program, the Orbital Workshop portion of the trainer was restored and moved into the Davidson Center in 2013.
-NASA transferred Skylab B (the backup Skylab) to the National Air and Space Museum in 1975.
-On display in the Museum's Space Hall since 1976, the orbital workshop has been slightly modified to permit viewers to walk through the living quarters.

 Mission designations

 The numerical identification of the crewed Skylab missions was the cause of some confusion.
 Originally, the uncrewed launch of Skylab and the three crewed missions to the station were numbered SL-1 through SL-4.
 During the preparations for the crewed missions, some documentation was created with a different scheme – SLM-1 through SLM-3 – for those missions only.
 William Pogue credits Pete Conrad with asking the Skylab program director which scheme should be used for the mission patches, and the astronauts were told to use 1–2–3, not 2–3–4.
 By the time NASA administrators tried to reverse this decision, it was too late, as all the in-flight clothing had already been manufactured and shipped with the 1–2–3 mission patches.

-L. B. James of NASA Marshall predicted in 1970 that an astronomer, medical doctor, and third scientist might compose each Skylab crew.
+L.B.
+James of NASA Marshall predicted in 1970 that an astronomer, medical doctor, and third scientist might compose each Skylab crew.
 NASA Astronaut Group 4 and NASA Astronaut Group 6 were scientists recruited as astronauts.
 They and the scientific community hoped to have two on each Skylab mission, but Deke Slayton, director of flight crew operations, insisted that two trained pilots fly on each.
 Although the scientists were qualified jet pilots, NASA headquarters made the final decision of one scientist in each Skylab crew on 6 July 1971, after the deaths of three cosmonauts on Soyuz 11.

 Kerwin was the first Skylab scientist-astronaut.
 NASA chose a medical doctor to better understand the effect of spaceflight on the human body on a long-duration mission.
 Astronauts trained for minor medical procedures at a Houston hospital emergency department.